rustformers/llm/doc/acceleration-support.md

 # Acceleration Support

-The `ggml-sys` crate includes various acceleration backends, selectable via `--features` flags.
-The availability of supported backends varies by platform, and `ggml-sys` can only be built with a single active acceleration backend at a time.
-If cublas and clblast are both specified, cublas is prioritized and clblast is ignored.
+The `llm` ecosystem of crates, including `llm`, `llm-base` and `ggml` support various acceleration backends, selectable via `--features` flags.
+The availability of supported backends varies by platform, and these crates can only be built with a single active acceleration backend at a time.
+If CuBLAS and CLBlast are both specified, CuBLAS is prioritized and CLBlast is ignored.

 | Platform/OS | `cublas`           | `clblast`          | `metal`            |
 | ----------- | ------------------ | ------------------ | ------------------ |